JeremyWurbs/dosaku/README.md

 service, it would be a good idea to [look at their pricing](https://clipdrop.co/apis/pricing).
 Currently, processing a single text-to-image request is approximately 10 cents (USD 0.10) after any initial free credits.

-With that, in order to continue, you may enable services and learn text-to-image with:
+With that, in order to continue, you may enable services, and then learn and use text-to-image with:

 ```python
 dosk.enable_services()